-- Check the inside of your shoes prior to use for loose objects such as rocks or metallic fragments.
+- Check the inside of your shoes for loose objects such as rocks or metallic fragments.

 - Avoid walking barefoot outside your home.

-- Do not soak the feet, and avoid extreme temperatures such as hot water soaks/heating pads.
+- Do not soak your feet, and avoid extreme temperatures such as hot water soaks or heating pads.

-- Maintain a healthy blood glucose level and check daily.
+- Maintain healthy blood glucose levels and check them daily.

-- Ensure you are wearing a shoe with adequate width, length, and depth to avoid excessive rubbing/friction.
+- Wear shoes with a comfortable width, length, and depth to avoid excessive rubbing/friction.

-- Wash your feet daily with warm, soapy water and dry well, particularly between the toes.
+- Wash your feet daily with warm, soapy water and dry well, especially between your toes.